jbu/jbu.github.io/content/cv/index.md

 - Optimised a financial process implemented in python, improving processing time by 800%.
 - Helped a bank keep to time by reducing a loan book calculation from 24 hours to 30 minues by distributing a previously monolithic process. python/docker/rabbitmq
 - Initial architecture and walking skeleton for a tool to help industries identify actions to mitigate carbon emissions.
+- Working to integrate sustainability as an architectural and operational consideration in all software development.
+Currently evangelising cloud carbon trackers and right-sized infrastructure.

 <br>
 <hr>